Lifelong Learning with Behavior Consolidation for Vehicle Routing: Lifelong Learning Router with Behavior Consolidation

 \section{Lifelong Learning Router with Behavior Consolidation~}

-We consider the scenarios where only new problem instances of the current task are generated for training (i.e., ), while future tasks and their order are unknown, reflecting practical cases.
+We consider the scenarios where problem instance generation is uncontrollable and only new instances of the current task are generated for training, while future tasks and their order are unknown, reflecting practical cases.
 We assume that all the tasks are equally important, and each has a fixed and known training budget.
 The main aim is to train a solver capable of generating high-quality solutions across all the learned tasks arising over time.
-So, a trained solver is evaluated on all the tasks learned so far.
+Therefore, after training on each new task, the solver is tested on all tasks learned so far.

 We propose LLR-BC, inspired by the experience replay paradigm~\citep{SER,DER}.
 It consolidates knowledge learned from previous tasks by revisiting the old experiences obtained from these tasks.
 To increase the effectiveness of utilizing limited old experiences, we introduce two ingredients in LLR-BC: CaEW and DsBC.
 Figure~\ref{fig:LLR-BC} illustrates LLR-BC's full workflow.
 LLR-BC maintains a fixed-size experience memory and trains the solver learned from the previous tasks on each newly arrived task.
 Following standard practice in neural VRP solvers, LLR-BC trains on each task in epochs.
 In each epoch, LLR-BC iteratively samples and solves a batch of problem instances $\mathcal{I}$ from the current task to obtain a set of experience trajectories $\{\tau\}$.
 A DRL algorithm that maximizes the reward gain based on $\{\tau\}$ is applied to update the solver model.
 Simultaneously, a subset of experiences $\mathcal{E}$ is sampled from the memory for consolidation of previously learned tasks.
 CaEW assigns higher weights to more crucial sampled experiences, then DsBC guides model updates by minimizing weighted behavioral divergence between the current model and the behavior buffer of the sampled experiences.
-This joint process mitigates catastrophic forgetting while preserving adaptability. \bc{Notably, LLR-BC is a general and readily integrable framework, independent of specific model architectures or RL algorithms, and applicable to many existing neural solvers, such as POMO~\citep{POMO} and INViT~\citep{INViT}.} Core ingredients of LLR-BC are described below.
+This joint process mitigates catastrophic forgetting while preserving adaptability.
+Notably, LLR-BC is a general and readily integrable framework, independent of specific model architectures or RL algorithms, and applicable to many existing neural solvers, such as POMO~\citep{POMO} and INViT~\citep{INViT}.
+Core ingredients of LLR-BC are described below.
 More details about LLR-BC can be found in Appendix~\ref{app:LLRBC}.